-- Substance Abuse: Men with borderline personality disorder are more likely to engage in some form of substance or alcohol abuse, sex addiction, or gambling disorder.
+- Substance Abuse.
+Men with BPD are more likely to engage in some form of substance or alcohol abuse, sex addiction, or gambling disorder.
 Additionally, 75% of men with BPD show signs of alcohol dependency.

-- Personality Disorders: Co-occurring paranoid, passive-aggressive, narcissistic, sadistic, or antisocial personality disorder are common among men with BPD and one study found that 57% of men with BPD also struggle with an antisocial personality disorder.
+- Personality Disorders.
+Co-occurring paranoid, passive-aggressive, narcissistic, sadistic, or antisocial personality disorder are common among men with BPD.
+One study found that 57% of men with BPD also struggle with an antisocial personality disorder.

-- Suicide: Unfortunately, the rate of death by suicide in people with BPD is around 10% and is often related to failed treatment and/or late treatment in older patients.
+- Suicide.
+Unfortunately, the rate of death by suicide in people with BPD is around 10%.
+It is often related to failed treatment and/or late treatment in older patients.